yos727/Ame60/README.md

 Lastly, thanks for looking at my post!

-(BTW, you read the name as 'a-me', not 'aim')
+(BTW, you read the name as 'a-mae', not 'aim')